exogee-technology/graphweaver/docs/design.md

 The `AuthorList` has two returned properties `items`, an array of authors and a `count` property.
 The `count` property is the total number of authors in the dataset and is useful when you need to display how many authors there are in the system.

+We could also add more metric information to the `List` type such as:

+- Which backends were queried
+- Number of individual requests
+- Request duration from the server's perspective

 An example list query would look like this:

 ```